 Thanks to Michael Weiss, my shepherd at PLoP2020, for insightful feedback and challenging comments.
+Further, I'd like to thank the participants of the writer's workshop at PLoP2020, namely Neil Harrison, Lise Hvatum, Hélène Finidori and Michael Weiss, who through their suggestions and discussions significantly influenced the thematic arrangement of this paper.
 Thanks to Hana Krizanova for icon design.